smithy-lang/smithy-kotlin/docs/design/runtime-plugins.md

 ### Plugin Registration

+FIXME - reconcile with SRA which has these plugins _NOT_ being loaded via SPI.
+In which case we would expose this off client builder if at all.

 Plugins are registered by the user (via SPI, see below) or by the service via codegen.

 * **Client Plugins**: Plugins registered by the user.